Benchmarking Agentic Newswriting via Journalistic Workflows: Related Work

 \section{Related Work}

 Language models have been explored for supporting narrative generation in various domains of journalism. \citet{plan_and_write} proposed the Plan-and-Write framework, which first constructs a storyline plan and then generates a narrative, demonstrating that explicit planning improves coherence and relevance in automatic storytelling. \citet{AngleKindling} introduced AngleKindling, a system that supports journalistic angle ideation from press releases by suggesting editorial framings and summarizing key points, highlighting LLMs' potential in early-stage editorial decision-making. \citet{llm_writers} examined whether LLMs plan like human writers by comparing LLM-generated coverage of press releases with that of professional journalists, revealing differences in angle selection, fact use, and narrative focus. \citet{Bloomberg_seq} presented Sequentially Controlled Text Generation, a production system for Bloomberg journalists that decomposes article writing into ordered generation stages, enabling more controllable and accurate financial news.
 In retrieval-related tasks, there has been a shift from static one-time retrieval toward more interactive, multi-step retrieval processes. \citet{ircot} proposed IRCoT, interleaving retrieval with step-by-step reasoning for multi-step QA, improving both retrieval and answer accuracy. \citet{kirag} introduced KiRAG, a knowledge-driven iterative retriever that decomposes documents into knowledge triples and dynamically retrieves relevant triples to adapt to evolving information needs, achieving substantial gains in multi-hop QA.
 These works reflect a growing trend toward making content generation more interactive, moving beyond one-time retrieval and generation to iterative retrieval, reasoning, planning, and generation.
 However, they often diverge from how journalists produce news, where information is acquired under constraints: key facts may be missing, require targeted searches or verification, and new angles can demand fresh sources mid-process.
 Many systems assume all material is available upfront, overlooking the investigative and evolving nature of reporting.
-The proposed NEWSAGENT benchmark follows this interactive trajectory while explicitly modeling such information-access constraints, providing a structured environment to jointly evaluate retrieval and drafting in realistic, multimodal, and open-ended scenarios.